awsdocs/amazon-athena-user-guide/doc_source/querying-with-prepared-statements.md

-# Querying with Prepared Statements<a name="querying-with-prepared-statements"></a>
+# Querying with prepared statements<a name="querying-with-prepared-statements"></a>

 You can use the Athena parameterized query feature to prepare statements for repeated execution of the same query with different query parameters\.
 A prepared statement contains parameter placeholders whose values are supplied at execution time\.
 Prepared statements enable Athena queries to take parameters directly and help to prevent SQL injection attacks\.

-## Considerations and Limitations<a name="querying-with-prepared-statements-considerations-and-limitations"></a>
+## Considerations and limitations<a name="querying-with-prepared-statements-considerations-and-limitations"></a>
 + Prepared statements are workgroup\-specific, and prepared statement names must be unique within the workgroup\.
 + Parameterized queries are supported only in Athena engine version 2\.
-For information about Athena engine versions, see [Athena Engine Versioning](engine-versions.md)\.
+For information about Athena engine versions, see [Athena engine versioning](engine-versions.md)\.
 + IAM permissions for prepared statements are required\.
-For more information, see [Allow Access to Prepared Statements](security-iam-athena-prepared-statements.md)\.
+For more information, see [Allow access to prepared statements](security-iam-athena-prepared-statements.md)\.
 + Currently, parameterized queries are supported only for `SELECT`, `INSERT INTO`, `CTAS`, and `UNLOAD` statements\.

-## SQL Statements<a name="querying-with-prepared-statements-sql-statements"></a>
+## SQL statements<a name="querying-with-prepared-statements-sql-statements"></a>

 You can use the `PREPARE`, `EXECUTE` and `DEALLOCATE PREPARE` SQL statements to run parameterized queries in the Athena console Query Editor\.
 + To specify parameters where you would normally use literal values, use question marks in the `PREPARE` statement\.